bashirsadat/Bashir_DataScience_Portfolio/README.md

   two methods and discuss their pros and cons.
   We validate the clustering results using the following methods:
 * Choose an external index and compare the clustering results from different clustering algorithms with an external index (the ground truth clusters are provided in the data sets).
+* Choose an internal index and compare the clustering results.

 ![](https://github.com/bashirsadat/Bashir_DataScience_Portfolio/blob/main/images/spectral_lustering01.png)
 ![](https://github.com/bashirsadat/Bashir_DataScience_Portfolio/blob/main/images/spectral_lustering02.png)